odisfm/zcx-core/docs/content/reference/template-reference.md

     color: blue
 ```

 `controls` is a dict of control definitions.
 Each key of `controls` is the name of a control in this group.
 In this `scene_2` key we can overwrite part or all of the group definition.
-We can also add properties that weren't defined on the group:
+We can also add options that weren't defined on the group:
 ```yaml hl_lines="4"
 controls:
   scene_2: